Stanbrook Abbey: 21st-century relocation

-The Abbey looked at possible sites all over the country until it bought Crief Farm at Wass in the North York Moors National Park.
+The Abbey bought Crief Farm at Wass in the North York Moors National Park.
 Construction of the new monastery began on 18 June 2007.
-The building work was to be completed in four distinct phases.
-The community moved into this new "Stanbrook Abbey" at Wass on 21 May 2009, after the first phase had been completed.
-The architects were Feilden Clegg Bradley Studios.
+The community moved into the new Stanbrook Abbey at Wass on 21 May 2009, after the first building phase had been completed.
+It involved shifting a 40,000 volume library of books and archives from Stanbrook, which was overseen by the theologian and former hermit, Mary Boulding, near the end of her life.